-WE INVITE Theater and Dance alums to send news by email to Suzie Rivers at firstname.lastname@example.org.
+We invite Theater and Dance alums to send news and updates to Suzie Rivers at firstname.lastname@example.org.

 Tierra Allen ’09 is currently assistant directing WAAFRIKA 123 by Nick Hadikwa Mwaluko at TheatreFIRST in North Berkeley, where she is also the Community Discussions Coordinator.
 She recently completed directing projects with Playwrights Foundation and PlayGround.
 Tierra earned an SF Bay Area Theatre Critics Circle Award nomination for her role as Napoleon in The Farm at TheatreFIRST.
 She was one of the 13-member Coalition of Black Women Professional Theatre Makers who organized against Marin Theatre Company’s production of Thomas and Sally. https://blackwomenbayareatheatre.wordpress.com/ Last year, Tierra won an Isadora Duncan "Izzie" Dance Award for Outstanding Achievement in Company Performance for her role as Babygirl in An OPEN LOVE LETTER to Black Fathers: A Choreopoem.
 She will be attending the Urban Bush Women's Summer Leadership Institute this year.

-Yanira Castro '94E is a 2017 Amherst College honorary degree recipient!
-Yanira is an interdisciplinary artist who has been making work in New York for 20 years.
-In 2009, she formed a collaborative group that she subsequently named a canary torsi, an anagram of her name.
+Yanira Castro '94E is an interdisciplinary artist who has been making work in New York for 20 years.
+In 2017, she received an honorary degree from Amherst College.
+Yanira formed a collaborative group in 2009 that she subsequently named a canary torsi, an anagram of her name.
 Castro received a 2009 Bessie award for Dark Horse/Black Forest, presented by Performance Space 122 in the lobby restroom of The Gershwin Hotel.

 Sheila Chukwulozie '17E has received a Watson fellowship!
 Watson awardees come from 40 private liberal arts colleges and universities across the United States.
 The fellowship provides financial support to international projects in any field, as well as college loan assistance as required.
 Sheila plans to use the fellowship to travel to Senegal, Sierra Leone, Trinidad, Ghana and Liberia to apprentice with mask makers and cloth weavers who create costumes for the traditional masquerades, such as the Mmanwu of the Igbo people in her native Nigeria.
 “At the end of the journey, my desire is to be the first woman from either my mother or my father's village to carve a mask and create a full-bodied masquerade, which would generate new energy within my traditional culture."